MislavJaksic/Knowledge-Repository/CICD/GitLab/README.md

     2) Stage all your work with "git add .".
     3) Commit your work with "git commit -m 'Example commit message'".
     4) Push it to a remote branch with "git push".
-5) Remove the WIP status of a merge request.
+5) Remove the Work In Progress(WIP) status of a merge request.
 6) Complete the merge request by pressing "Merge".
 7) Close the issue if it has been solved and start with step 1) or start again from step 4).